 Joshua Daniel Edwin‘s poetry appears in a variety of publications in print and online.
 His translations of Dagmara Kraus’ poetry were awarded a 2012 PEN/Heim Translation Fund Grant and appear in a chapbook from Argos Books.
 He lives in Brooklyn and is a member of the editorial board for the magazine Circumference: Poetry in Translation.

-Enrica Maria Ferrara is a Tenured Teaching Fellow of Italian at Trinity College Dublin, as well as a writer of non-fiction, translator, and poet.
+Enrica Maria Ferrara is a Tenured Teaching Fellow of Italian at Trinity College Dublin, as well as a writer and a translator.
 She has published widely in the field of Italian studies, comparative literature, and film.
-Her titles include, among others, Calvino e il teatro (Peter Lang, 2011) Staged Narratives / Narrative Stages, co-edited with Cormac Ó Cuilleanáin (Florence: Franco Cesati, 2017), the English translation of the volume Disaster Narratives in Early Modern Naples, edited by D. Cecere, C. De Caprio et al (Rome: Viella, 2018), and the volume Posthumanism in Italian Literature and Film: Boundaries and Identity (Palgrave Macmillan, 2020).
+Her titles include, among others, Calvino e il teatro (Peter Lang, 2011) Staged Narratives / Narrative Stages, co-edited with Cormac Ó Cuilleanáin (Franco Cesati, 2017), the English translation of Disaster Narratives in Early Modern Naples, edited by D. Cecere et al (Rome: Viella, 2018), and the volume Posthumanism in Italian Literature and Film: Boundaries and Identity (Palgrave Macmillan, 2020).
 Enrica is currently working on the last draft of her debut novel in Italian (Agent: Walkabout Literary Agency).

 Ben Ffrancon Davies is a freelance translator based in Wales, UK.
 He translates from French, Spanish, and Welsh into English, working on commercial, journalistic, and literary texts.
 He is also a writer, with several non-fiction titles published by global publishers including Penguin Random House.
 Follow him on Twitter @benffd.